 Human consciousness.
-Our wonderful, crazy mind.
+Our mad, prodigious mind.
 Our personhood.
-And our quandary.
 Where did consciousness come from?
 How did it become part of us?
+How did it become us?

 Michael Graziano, a neuropsychologist I’ve posted about before, writes in the June 2016 Atlantic about how consciousness might have evolved.
 He starts with the question that evolutionists ask about any feature of an organism: What is its adaptive value?